 Michael P. Haggerty, Independent Director.
 Mr. Haggerty joined the board of directors as an independent director in April 2012.
 Mr. Haggerty was a partner at Jackson Walker, LLC, a Dallas-based law firm, for more than 37 years, where he headed the Firm's finance group.
 Mr. Haggerty's commercial real estate practice included the negotiation, structuring, and documentation of interim and permanent financing of office buildings, shopping centers, retirement facilities, restaurants, industrial properties, and multi-family residential projects.
 The credit facilities involved both single asset and portfolio transactions; multi-state transactions; partnerships, corporations, REITs, conduits, and pension funds; equity participations; loan participations; letters of credit; multi-creditor facilities; and commercial and residential mortgage warehouse lines of credit.
 In January 2016, Mr. Haggerty left Jackson Walker, LLC to become the executor of the Estate of Bert Fields, Jr. The estate owns extensive oil and gas properties, the controlling ownership interest of North Dallas Bank & Trust and a ranching operation.
-Mr. Haggerty is President of Fields Oil & Gas Company, LLC and Fields Cattle Company, LLC and is a director of North Dallas Bank & Trust Co.
+Mr. Haggerty is a director of North Dallas Bank & Trust Co.
 Mr. Haggerty attained a B.B.A. from the University of Georgia and a J.D. from the University of Virginia School of Law.
 Since 1978, Mr. Haggerty has been admitted to practice law in the states of both Texas and Georgia.